chef/chef-web-docs/chef_master/source/backend_failure_recovery.rst

 -----------------------------------------------------
 * Elasticsearch manages its own availability.
 1 of the 3 nodes can have a service-level Elasticsearch failure without affecting the availability of the cluster.

-* Elasticsearch failovers are independent of PostgreSQL failovers; however, since the Chef Server can only talk to a single Elasticsearch instance, if Elasticsearch fails on the leader node, Leaderl will failover (including a PostgreSQL failover) to another node.
+* Elasticsearch failovers are independent of PostgreSQL failovers; however, since the Chef Infra Server can only talk to a single Elasticsearch instance, if Elasticsearch fails on the leader node, Leaderl will failover (including a PostgreSQL failover) to another node.

 * Once the root cause of the service-level problems has been identified and solved, the failed node should be able to rejoin the cluster.